neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

    ```

 :::{tip}
- To see the `remote-repository-location`s accesible from your GIN account, run `gin repos`
+ To see the `remote-repository-location`s accessible from your GIN account, run `gin repos`
 :::

 2. Add files to the directory where the local repository is in, and commit them: